Sir Philip Jennings-Clerke, 1st Baronet

 Sir Philip Jennings-Clerke, 1st Baronet (c.
 1722 – January 1788) was a British politician who sat in the House of Commons from 1768 to 1788, and the 1st Jennings-Clerke Baronet.

 Life

 Jennings was the son of Philip Jennings of Duddleston Hall, Shropshire, and was baptised Philip Jennings.
 He was educated at Westminster School.
-He married Anne Thompson, daughter of Colonel Richard Thompson of Jamaica and Coley Park, Reading.
+He married Anne Thompson, the daughter of Colonel Richard Thompson of Jamaica and Coley Park, Reading.
 He had an "undistinguished military career" in the Horse Guards attaining the rank of Lieutenant-Colonel.
 He succeeded to the estates of his maternal uncle Sir Talbot Clerke, 6th Baronet, and changed his name to Jennings-Clerke in the early 1760s.
 Around 1770 he bought a lodge now known as Foxlease, just outside Lyndhurst, Hampshire, and converted it into a grand, two-storey mansion.

 Jennings was a Member of Parliament for Totnes between 1768 and 1788.
 He was created 1st Baronet Jennings-Clerke of Duddlestone Hall on 26 October 1774.

 His only remaining son, Sir Charles Philip Jennings survived him by only a few months, whereupon the baronetcy became extinct.